Blog

 At my Hermosa Beach, CA practice, Life Changes Therapy is just one of the services I offer to help you find support in overcoming your stress during change.
 I also specialize in Anxiety TherapyTrauma, and Couples Therapy.
 For your convenience, I offer in-person sessions in my beautiful Hermosa Beach office, which may clients comment on how calming it is and how grounded, content, and serene they feel there.
 I also offer online therapy sessions for anyone in California.
 By incorporating holistic practices into your daily life, you can support your overall well-being.
 I’m excited to work with you on your journey towards healing and growth.
 Together, let’s embrace your anxiety and learn how to thrive, not just survive!
 Check out my blog for more about holistic healing!

 Hi there!!
 I'm Marilyn.
 I empower individuals to embrace their true selves, heal holistically and flourish.
-I provide in-person therapy in Hermosa Beach and online therapy throughout California, Colorado and Kansas.
+I provide in-person therapy in Hermosa Beach, California and the greater South Bay area as well as online therapy throughout California, Colorado, Florida, Kansas and South Carolina.
 Click here to get started.

 Leave a Reply